NethServer/docs/administrator-manual/en/ups.rst

 Master
-    This mode should be selected if the UPS is connected to NethServer directly via serial or USB cable.
+    This mode should be selected if the UPS is connected to |product| directly via serial or USB cable.

 Search drivers for model
     Allows you to search for a driver compatible with your UPS model.
 After selecting the model from the list,